ssssam/talks/2023 FOSDEM - Calliope/presentation.md

 ## Content resolution {:.top}

-XPSF is *portable*.
-{:.left}

 > XSPF is an intermediate format.
-We expected a new kind of software called a content resolver to do the job of converting XSPF to a plain old list of files or URIs.
+We expected a new kind of software called a **content resolver** to do the job of converting XSPF to a plain old list of files or URIs.
-{:.fs-4 .left .r-stretch}
+{:.fs-3 .left .r-stretch}
 >
 > -- [XSPF spec](https://xspf.org/spec#34-content-resolver)
-{:.fs-4 .left .r-stretch}
+{:.fs-3 .left .r-stretch}

 ---